chrisbrownie/flamingkeys.com/_posts/2013-01-10-how-to-perform-an-unattended-install-of-the-sccm-2012-client-on-mac-os-x.md

 * `userAgent` is a string presented to the web server when downloading files
 * `workingDirectory` defines where on the client files will be placed while installing the SCCM client.
 The script will create this folder if it does not exist.
 The default is `~/CMInstallTemp`

-<aside class="aside-info">You can [download a zip file](http://www.flamingkeys.com/wp-content/uploads/2013/01/MacClient.zip) of the script and text files ready to go.
-You’ll just have to grab the DMG file from your SCCM 2012 SP1 install media and place it on your web server with them.</aside>
+<div class="alert alert-info" role="alert">You can [download a zip file](http://www.flamingkeys.com/wp-content/uploads/2013/01/MacClient.zip) of the script and text files ready to go.
+You’ll just have to grab the DMG file from your SCCM 2012 SP1 install media and place it on your web server with them.</div>